al7arthy/DiscordFinanceBot/README.md

-Here's the updated version with a new Arabic section below:

----

 # Discord Financial Games Bot

 This is a Discord bot made using Node.js and the Eris library.
 It provides various financial games and administrative customization options for server administrators.